 Creating a Gardening Journal - What You'll Need to Start

 Here's an easy method for keeping track of what you planted and where you planted it.
-It won't necessarily answer all your questions, but you will at least know where and when you put in certain plants that you want to keep tabs on - information that comes in really handy when you lose a plant.
+It won't necessarily answer all your questions, but you'll at least know where and when you put in certain plants.

 Here's what you'll need to get your gardening journal started:

-- 3-Ring Binder: Any type of binder will do.
+- Three-ring binder: Any type of binder will do.
 If you plan on taking it into the garden, a vinyl binder is your best bet.
-A binder that zips closed makes it handy to slip things into it in a hurry and not worry about them falling out.
+A binder that zips closed makes it convenient to slip things into it in a hurry and not worry about them falling out.
 It's also nice to have a cover that allows you to slide in a photo of your garden or a favorite plant or container.

 - Plastic photo sleeves: The plastic sheets are relatively inexpensive and available at discount and craft stores.
 Sleeves sized for baseball cards are available in bulk, but they're a little small for most seed packets.
 Get them in assorted sized pockets, for tags, seed packets, and photos.

-- Blank Pages: Keep some black pages in the back of your journal for additional notes.
+- Blank pages: Keep some blank pages in the back of your journal for additional notes.
 If you make notes elsewhere, you can always tuck them into a sleeve.